Nixes/lp-trip-calc/README.md

 - Taps are in ascending order of DateTimeUTC
 - Cancelled trips use the same from and to StopId
 - Cancelled trips use the first DateTimeUTC as both the Started and Finished values
+- Assumed the names of the various trip statuses are "COMPLETED", "INCOMPLETE", "CANCELLED".
+Only COMPLETED was provided.

-## Issues
+## Issues/Observations

-- The DurationSecs in the example output is incorrect. the difference in mins between the Started and Finished times is 5 mins which is 300 seconds.
+- The DurationSecs in the example output seems incorrect.
+The difference in mins between the Started and Finished times is 5 mins which is 300 seconds.
 The originally provided output says 900 seconds.
+- There are some cases of tap offs without tap ons in the example data.
+I have assumed that these should be considered as incomplete trips.